Awami Workers Party: Decease of Fanoos Gujjar

 Fanoos Gujjar, the founding member of AWP and served as chairman of the party from 2012 to 2016, and president of the party from 2016 till his death.
-He died on December 1, 2018 due to cardiac arrest in his native village Riyal, Union Council Batala, district Buner.
+He died on December 1, 2018, due to cardiac arrest in his native village Riyal, Union Council Batala, district Buner.
 He was suffering from multiple diseases and left with just one kidney since ten years.

 Departure of LPP member

 In October 2019, one member of Labour Party announced its resignation from the AWP.
 LPP leader and former AWP General Secretary Farooq Tariq alleged that his group was being "witch-hunted" in the party, and said that the party had been reluctant to work with farmers', workers' and democratic movements, or to campaign for the release of political prisoner Baba Jan, a leading AWP member.

 Release of Baba Jan and other workers

-Baba Jan, the former vice-president AWP and now member of the Federal Committee was sentenced to seventy one years in jail along with 14 people by the Gilgit-Baltistan courts on charges of terrorism for inciting public against the state during the Aliabad incident.
-He was released from jail after nine years on November 27, 2020 after a week-long Aliabad sit in by the families of the prisoners.
+Baba Jan (former vice-president AWP and currently a member of the Federal Committee) was sentenced to 71 years in jail along with 14 people by the Gilgit-Baltistan courts; they were tried for charges of terrorism for inciting public against the state during the Aliabad incident.
+He was released from jail after nine years on November 27, 2020, after a week-long Aliabad sit-in by the families of the prisoners.